skx/overseer/README.md

 * VNC
 * XMPP

-The existing protocol-testers can be found beneath the top-level [protocols/](protocols/) directory.
-Each one documents the options that are supported at the head of the file.
+(The existing protocol-handlers can be found beneath the top-level [protocols/](protocols/) directory in this repository.)

+Tests to be carried out are defined in a simple format which has the general
+form:

+     $target must run $service [with $option_name $option_value] ..

+You can see what the available tests look like in [the example test-file](input.txt).
+You'll see that testing is transparently applied to both IPv4 and IPv6 hosts, although each address family can be disabled if you prefer.

 Compared to the inspiring program, Custodian, we have several improvements: